readloud/dorkgen/CONTRIBUTING.md

-# Contributing to Readme Markdown Generator
+# Contributing to DorkScaner Author

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Please note we have a [code of conduct](https://github.com/kefranabg/readme-md-generator/blob/master/.github/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.
+Please note this have a [author](https://github.com/mansz81/dorkgen/blob/main/.github/Contributors.md), please follow it in all your interactions with the project.

 ## Table of Contents